mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

     Job Service-->>Caller: Jobs, Raw Response, Error
 ```

-Now, let's go further into marshalling and unmarshalling.
+Now, let's go further into marshaling and unmarshaling.
 Marshalling happens
-when preparing the HTTP request and unmarshalling happens when receiving the
+when preparing the HTTP request and unmarshaling happens when receiving the
 HTTP response.
-The marshalling process transforms the Go structure into JSON.
+The marshaling process transforms the Go structure into JSON.
 For listing the project's jobs, the related Go structure is `ListJobsOptions`.

 ```go